pivotal-cf/docs-phd-ds/installation.md

                     href="service_plans.html">Creating Service Plans</a>.</li>

             <li>Click <strong>Resource Sizes</strong>.
-                <p>If necessary, you can configure hardware resources for the PHD Data Services Broker.
-Generally, you do not need to change these values.
-You can configure values for: </p>
+                <p>If necessary, you can change the configured hardware resource sizes for the Pivotal HD Service Broker You can configure values for: </p>
                 <ul>
                 <li>CPU</li>
                 <li>RAM</li>